State Broadband Expansion Center

 In the last ten years, we’ve worked with over a dozen state broadband programs, assembling broadband maps, building financial models, and supporting program design.
 In doing so, we’ve also benefited from working with partners and teams that have helped us level up along the way.
 The articles within are meant to be a starting point to share the best lessons we’ve learned so far.

 A unique inflection point for broadband funding

-Organizing a state broadband program is a demanding process.
-One takes a considerable amount of time and coordination across many different types of roles to get it done efficiently.
-We’ve assembled our lessons learned into four phases for State policymakers, regulators, and public policy staff in charge of, or thinking about, how to improve and expand broadband internet access in their state.
+Organizing a state broadband program for broadband expansion efforts is a demanding process.
+One that takes a considerable amount of time and coordination across many different types of roles to get it done efficiently.
+We’ve assembled our lessons learned into four phases for state policymakers, regulators, and public policy staff in charge of, or thinking about, how to improve and expand broadband internet access in their state.

 Phase I – Plan

 The first phase is all about planning your state broadband program and fleshing out any differences between what you want to accomplish vs. what is feasible.
 By the end of this phase, you should feel confident about: